Northcote, Auckland: Sport and recreation

-Northcote is home to the Northcote Tigers rugby league club and the Northcote Birkenhead Rugby Union Sports Club.
+The suburb is also home to the Northcote Tigers rugby league club, which was founded in 1910.
+The Northcote and Birkenhead Rugby Union Club was founded 1929.

 Transport

+Northcote is adjacent to the Auckland Northern Motorway, which runs along the east of the suburb.
 Auckland ferry services run by Fullers Group stop at Northcote Point, near the northern end of the Auckland Harbour Bridge.